Jerrytys/tp/docs/DeveloperGuide.md

 * Libraries used: JavaFX, Jackson, JUnit5

-* The guide usage section in the User Guide was reused with some changes from a current project [HealthNote](https://github.com/AY2526S1-CS2103T-F11-1/tp) ([UG](https://github.com/AY2526S1-CS2103T-F11-1/tp/blob/master/docs/UserGuide.md)).
+* The guide usage and user interface section in the User Guide was reused with some changes from a current project [HealthNote](https://github.com/AY2526S1-CS2103T-F11-1/tp) ([UG](https://github.com/AY2526S1-CS2103T-F11-1/tp/blob/master/docs/UserGuide.md)).

 --------------------------------------------------------------------------------------------------------------------